Guac0/Guac0/README.md

 I used to have a Top Langs chart here but it kept telling everyone 99% of my projects were written in C++ for some reason...

 Currently, I have projects using the following languages:
-1. Python
-2. Java
-3. Bash
-4. Batch (and some Powershell)
-5. SQL
-6. and finally, SQF (Status Quo Function, the scripting language that Arma uses).
+    Python, Java, Bash, Batch (and some Powershell), SQL, and finally, SQF (Status Quo Function, the scripting language that Arma uses).

 <!-- ![Top Langs](https://github-readme-stats-sigma-five.vercel.app/api/top-langs/?username=Guac0&langs_count=8&layout=compact)
 <!--